This post may contain affiliate links which won’t change your price but will share some commission.

 Instructions

-- Melt the butter over medium heat in a large stock pot, then add the onion, fennel, garlic, parsley, sauteing until the onions are soft, about 10 minutes.
+- Melt the butter over medium heat in a large dutch oven, then add the onion, fennel, garlic, parsley, sauteing until the onions are soft, about 10 minutes.
 Add the garlic, basil, salt, thyme, oregano, and red pepper flakes and saute 2 minutes longer.

 - Increase the heat to medium and add the clams and mussels to the broth and cook for 5 minutes until they start to open.
 Then add the crab legs and cook for another minute, followed by the shrimp and scallops.
 Finally, lay the chunks of cod on top of the broth and cover and cook for 3-5 minutes until the mussels and clams are open, the shrimp curl and the scallops are just firm.